defuj/printhub/readme.md

 | `underline` | Specifies whether the text is printed with an underline.               | `false`  |
 | `align`     | Specifies text alignment.
 Supported values: "left", "center", "right". | `left`   |
 | `size`      | Specifies the text size.
 Supported values: "normal", "double".         | `normal` |

+## Use Cases

+PrintHub is perfect for various business needs:

+### 🛒 Retail & E-commerce

+- Print receipts with QRIS payment QR codes
+- Product labels with barcodes (EAN13, UPC)
+- Order tracking QR codes for customers
+- Product information and pricing labels
+- Inventory management with barcode scanning

+### 🍽️ Restaurant & F&B

+- Kitchen orders and bills
+- Table receipts with payment QR (QRIS, GoPay, OVO)
+- Customer feedback survey QR codes
+- Digital menu QR codes
+- Order number tickets

+### 🎫 Events & Ticketing

+- E-tickets with QR codes for validation
+- Event passes with barcodes
+- Queue management tickets
+- Access control
+- Ticket verification systems

+### 🏪 Point of Sale (POS)

+- Sales receipts with payment options
+- Product barcodes for inventory
+- Customer loyalty program QR codes
+- Promotional coupons
+- Store information and social media QR codes

+### 📦 Logistics & Shipping

+- Shipping labels with tracking barcodes (CODE128)
+- Package tracking QR codes
+- Delivery receipts
+- Warehouse management
+- Inventory tracking

+## Tips for Best Results

+### For QR Codes

+- Use **large size** for payment QR codes (QRIS) for easy scanning
+- Use **medium size** for URLs and general purpose
+- Use **small size** when space is limited
+- Always use **center alignment** for better scanning
+- For payment QR, use error correction level **M** or **Q**
+- Add descriptive text above/below the QR code

+### For Barcodes

+- Use **CODE128** for alphanumeric data (invoices, tracking)
+- Use **EAN13** or **UPC** for product barcodes (must be valid format)
+- Use **CODE39** for simple alphanumeric needs
+- Set `displayValue: true` to show the barcode text
+- Use **center alignment** for better scanning
+- Recommended height: 60-80 pixels for good readability (default is 60px)
+- Keep width at 2 for standard printers
+- Ensure good contrast (dark barcode on light background)
+- **New in v1.2.1**: Barcode automatically adjusts to paper size
+  - 58mm paper: Up to 380 pixels wide
+  - 80mm paper: Up to 570 pixels wide
+- Barcode maintains proper aspect ratio for accurate scanning

+### For Images

+- Use high contrast images (black & white works best)
+- Recommended max size: 120x120 pixels
+- Use PNG or JPG format
+- Ensure good lighting for best print quality

+### For Text Printing

+- Use **bold** for important information (totals, headers)
+- Use **double size** for emphasis (store name, total amount)
+- Use **center alignment** for headers and important messages
+- Use **two columns** for item-price pairs
+- Add line breaks for better readability

 ## Requirements for USB Printer